The internet is a marvel of modern technology, connecting people and information across the globe. But have you ever wondered how it actually works?

 By the early 1970s, ARPA's packet-switching computer network (the imaginatively named “ARPAnet”) was growing and connecting with other packet-switching computer networks around the world.

 But there was one problem: Computers operating on all of these disparate computer networks couldn‘t communicate directly with one another.
 There wasn’t a single, worldwide internet.
 Instead, there were a bunch of mini-internets.

 To solve this problem, computer scientists developed the Transmission Control Protocol (TCP) and the Internet Protocol (IP).

 TCP is responsible for dividing data into packets at one end of a transmission and reassembling those packets at the other end.

 IP, in comparison, is responsible for the formatting and addressing of the data packets being sent.
 That‘s why each host computer on the internet needs an IP address: a unique, numerical label that distinguishes one host from another.
 Without IP addresses, data packets wouldn’t be able to get to their proper destinations.

 When implemented together, TCP/IP is the communication language of the internet, and it was the key to making the internet a truly worldwide network.

 Modern TCP/IP networks use four distinct layers in order to transmit data, and that data always moves from one layer to the next.

-Now, to ensure we're all on the same page here, let me make this quick simile: Sending data across a TCP/IP network is like sending a letter through the mail via the postal service.
+And to ensure we're all on the same page here, let me make this quick simile: Sending data across a TCP/IP network is like sending a letter through the mail via the postal service.